shtroizel/diggable/README.md

 to reduce diggable's startup time.
 Also, using the "-q" option will improve the usability of "term viewer" (middle part of diggable interface), by only completing terms that actually exist within the book.
-From within /home/shtroizel/repos/matchmaker (or wherever you cloned yours) and adjusting for today's date or whatever convention you like, do something like:
+From within /home/shtroizel/repos/matchmaker (or wherever you cloned yours) and adjusting for today's date or whatever convention you prefer, do something like:
 ```
 ./scripts/build_and_install.py -b build_2023-01-08 -i /home/shtroizel/matchmaker_2023-01-08 -q
 ```